cloudant-labs/cloudant-introduction-course/Part 16 - Cloudant Search.md

 Cloudant Search is built on another open-source project, [Apache Lucene](https://lucene.apache.org/), which powers the search capabilities of many products including ElasticSearch.

-It is primarly designed for _free text_ search, that is preprocessing text: removing case, punctuation, common noise words and trimming common language-specfic word endings e.g. farmer becomes farm and farms becomes farm.
+It is primarly designed for _free text_ search, where blocks of text are pre-processed before being indexed: removing case, punctuation, common noise words and trimming common language-specfic word endings e.g. farmer becomes farm and farms becomes farm.

-This text-processing is performed by a choice of _analyzers_ which pre-process your data prior into indexing, and at query time, prior to searching.
+This text-processing is performed by a choice of _analyzers_ at query time, prior to searching.

 It also allows some aggregation functionality using a technique called _faceting_ as we'll see.

-A Cloudant Search is indexed by supplying JavaScript function, not unlike MapReduce except this time the `emit` function is replaced by an `index` function which expects the name of the field, the data itself and some options.
+A Cloudant Search index is created by supplying JavaScript function, not unlike MapReduce except this time the `emit` function is replaced by an `index` function, which expects the name of the field, the data itself and some options.

 In this example, the document's `name` and `title` are indexed with default options.
-The category is nominated for `faceting` (the aggregation functionality) and the `isbn` is stored in the index but not indexed for search itself.
-Sometimes is more efficient to store some items in the index rather than doing `include_docs=true` at query time.
+The category is nominated for `faceting` (the aggregation functionality) and the `isbn` is stored in the index but not _indexed_ for search itself.
+Sometimes it is more efficient to store some items in the index rather than doing `include_docs=true` at query time.

 ![](slides/Slide117.png)